 10:30am to 4:00pm each day

-A dozen live dig sites, two interpretative sites, a finds centre, children’s activities and a great discovery trail that links them all together.
+Thirteen live dig sites, three interpretative sites, a Finds Centre in the Town Hall, children’s activities, metal detecting demonstrations and a great discovery trail that links them all together.

 What is the Malmesbury’s Big Athelstan Dig?